Basic accounting entries in Tally require you to understand basic accounting vouchers in Tally.

 After that try to make entries as listed in the video without seeing the video by yourself.

 By repeating this, you’ll be able grasp and remember the entries.
-You will know the four basic vouchers in detail.
+You will know the four basic vouchers of tally in detail.

 At the End